St. John's vs. Xavier Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 St. John's vs. Xavier Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's game that pits the St. John's Red Storm (7-3, 0-0 Big East) versus the Xavier Musketeers (6-5, 0-0 Big East) at Carnesecca Arena has a good chance to be a close matchup based on our computer prediction, which projects a final score of 75-74 in favor of St. John's.
-Tipoff is at 7:00 PM ET on December 20.
+Wednesday's contest between the St. John's Red Storm (7-3, 0-0 Big East) and Xavier Musketeers (6-5, 0-0 Big East) matching up at Carnesecca Arena has a projected final score of 75-74 (based on our computer prediction) in favor of St. John's, so it should be a tight matchup.
+The game will start at 7:00 PM ET on December 20.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!